pupil-labs/pupil-docs/src/invisible/basic-concepts/recordings-wearers-and-templates.md

 ---
-# permalink: /invisible/explainers/basic-concepts
+permalink: /invisible/basic-concepts/recordins-wearers-and-templates
-# description: Introduction to a number of organizational constructs.
+description: Introduction to recordings, wearers and templates, and their usage in Pupil Cloud.
 ---

 # Recordings, Wearers & Templates